Last Updated on September 22, 2020

 This post may include affiliate links, please read our disclaimer.

 Will 2 Weeks be long enough to drive from Melbourne to Uluru/Ayers Rock & return?
 YES!

 Two weeks to do a return road trip from Melbourne to Uluru (Ayers Rock), Kings Canyon/Watarrka National Park, Alice Springs, and return is just enough time to see and experience many of the highlights of this incredible Australian outback region.
 Three weeks, or even four, would be better still.
 It’s a long drive from Melbourne to Uluru and Alice Springs, though nothing compared to a full lap of Australia.

-We drove from Melbourne to Uluru & Kings Canyon then on to Alice Springs and return in 14 days with no problem and saw some incredible countryside.
-The Melbourne to Uluru drive is an excellent introduction to the Outback of Australia.
+We did the Melbourne to Uluru drive and to Kings Canyon before continuing our road trip to Alice Springs and return in 14 days with no problem and saw some incredible countryside, wild camels, underground caves, and did some epic hikes too.
+The Melbourne to Uluru drive is an excellent introduction to the Outback of Australia for everyone, including families.

-All the roads we used were sealed and perfect for 2 wheel drive cars.
+All the roads we used on our road trip to Uluru/ Ayers Rock and Kings Canyon were sealed and perfect for 2 wheel drive cars.
 4 Wheel Drive only roads are plentiful for the more adventurous.

 |Melbourne to Murray Bridge||655 km / 407 miles||7 h 10 min||Adelaide Road Motor Lodge|